Topeiros

 Topeiros (Τόπειρος) is a municipality in the Xanthi regional unit, Greece.
-The municipality has an area of 312.493 km2.
-Population 11,544 (2011).
+The municipality has an area of 312.493 km2 and a population 9,473 (2021).
 The seat of the municipality is in Evlalo.

 History

 Topeiros was an ancient Thracian settlement, which in the imperial times evolved into a great urban center survived until the Byzantine period.
 The city is identified with the late Roman and Byzantine ruins saved a little south of the modern village of Paradeisos, where there is a passage of the river Nestos.
 The city functioned as tribal, administrative and religious center of the Thracian tribe of Sapaioi.